 The Battle of Admin Box

-February 4th 1944, in Arakan region of Burma, the Japanese used speed & deception to hook around & cut off the 7th Indian Division, overrunning its HQ.
-Scattered Indian & British troops gathered at the Admin Box depot where administrative staff had been based.
+February 4th 1944, in the Arakan region of Burma, the Japanese used speed & deception to hook around & cut off 7th Indian Division, overrunning its HQ.
+Scattered Indian & British troops gathered at the Admin Box depot, where administrative staff had been based.
 Order of the Day from Supreme Allied Commander South East Asia was:

 “Hold on at all costs.
 Large reinforcements are on their way”.